Longwood Gardens: Education programs

-Roldana petasitis: Production of Roldana petasitis for Conservatory display.

-Chrysanthemum Virus B: Elimination of Chrysanthemum Virus B by harvesting meristem cells to produce virus-free Chrysanthemum stock.

-Hardy Camellias: Using the plant breeding techniques of embryo rescue and somatic embryogenesis to develop a Camellia variety that is cold hardy, easier to grow, and blooms year-round.

-Cultivar Introduction: Developing plant cultivars that are selected, named, or introduced by Longwood Gardens.

-Plant Explorer: Phenology project to populate the Plant Explorer database and to help quantify climate change.

-Herbarium: Preservation of herbarium specimens for future reference, with special emphasis on species having historical significance, developed or discovered by Longwood, or extinct in the wild.

-Plant Expeditions: Plant exploration and plant collecting expeditions around the world.
+For those pursuing a career in horticulture, Longwood offers a two-year, tuition-free Professional Horticulture Program.
+The Longwood Fellows Program is a 13-month residential and working experience that helps refine the skill level and heighten the self-awareness of leaders within public horticulture.

+Science at Longwood

+Since the 1950s, Longwood has advanced scientific understanding of the natural world, with a particular focus on preserving plant diversity, curating plant collections, developing innovative techniques for growing plants, maintaining healthy ecosystems, and continuing to study, refine, and maintain healthy soils.

 Performing arts

 Longwood's history as a performing arts venue coincides with the early history of the gardens.
 The first of Pierre S. du Pont's formal Gardens, the Flower Garden Walk, inspired him to host garden parties that often featured musical entertainment and fireworks.

 Du Pont debuted his Open Air Theatre at such a garden party in 1914.
-By 1915 he had installed simple fountains in the stage floor, based on the Villa Gori theater he had visited in Italy.
+By 1915, he had installed simple fountains in the stage floor, based on the Villa Gori theater he had visited in Italy.
 The Theatre was expanded in 1927 to include illuminated fountains in the stage floor and a 10-foot water curtain at its front.
 The 1,500-seat Open Air Theatre marked its 100th anniversary in 2014, having hosted more than 1,500 performances over the years, including theater troupes, Broadway-style musicals pageants, choruses, and the United States Marine Band.
 It continues to serve as a venue for summer performances.

 In addition to using the Open Air Theatre, Longwood has experimented with a variety of performances in outdoor gardens—Indian sitar music set in the Italian Water Garden, Shakespearean theater staged on the Main Fountain Garden balcony, and modern dance choreographed for Peirce's Park.

 Longwood's performance schedule expanded over time to become year-round, made possible by its indoor venues—the Ballroom and Exhibition Hall, both in the Conservatory.
 The Ballroom re-opened in October 2005 after extensive renovations.
 It was originally constructed in 1929 to house Longwood's pipe organ and to serve as a venue for concerts, lectures, and dinners, a tradition that continues today.
 The Ballroom is architecturally unique for its parquet floor, fabric-paneled walls, and ceiling made of 1,104 panes of rose-colored etched glass.

 The Exhibition Hall has hosted hundreds of performing artists, including the Meyer Davis dance band, Metropolitan Opera sopranos, John Philip Sousa, and South African vocal groups.
 The bougainvillea trained on the pillars and walls is the original planting from the 1920s.
 Once used by the du Ponts for dances and dinner parties, the sunken marble floor is typically flooded with a few inches of water to reflect seasonal displays.
 The floor is periodically drained to continue the tradition of hosting performances and events in this space.